michmattera/heart-disease-analysis-and-prediction/README.md

 - As a client, I want to visually explore the heart disease dataset to identify important variables that are more correlated with a patient suffering from heart disease.
 - As a client, I want to read an analysis to understand the strength of the relationships between variables and the target.
-- As a client, I want to visualize the correlation between key variables and the target through interactive plots, enabling a better understanding of their impact.
+- As a client, I want to visualize the correlation between key variables and the target through  plots, enabling a better understanding of their impact.

 To answer the first business requirement a correlation study was used to find most correlated variable to the target.